Andrea-Bruno/PayPal/README.md

 - Donations: Support causes with 3-line integration

-# 🚀 Simplify Payments with **[Library Name]** - Effortless .NET Integration for PayPal & Credit Cards

-🔥 **Accept Payments in Minutes, Not Days!**

 ---

-## 🌟 **Why Developers Love [Library Name]**
-✅ **Single-Method Simplicity**
-Generate PayPal/card payment links with **1 method call** – customize amounts, items, shipping, and more via parameters.

-✅ **Zero Boilerplate Code**
-Focus on your app’s logic, not payment APIs.
-Minimal setup, maximal results.

-✅ **Auto-Triggered Events**
-Instant notifications for `PaymentSuccess` or `PaymentCanceled` events.
-Perfect for order fulfillment!

-✅ **Seamless Shipping**
-Automatically capture buyer addresses for physical goods.

-✅ **Full PayPal Ecosystem**
-Support credit/debit cards, PayPal Balance, Venmo, and more.

----

 ## 📖 **Introduction**
-**[Library Name]** is a .NET library designed to simplify PayPal integration.
+**[PayPal.Easy]** is a .NET library designed to simplify PayPal integration.
 With just a few steps, you can accept payments, handle payment notifications, and automate processes like order management and shipping address capture.

 ---